 Some of the animals that can be seen during the day are lizards and goannas.
 Also, the Swamp Wallaby is frequently seen, but usually late in the afternoon.

-There is a shop inside the Visitor Centre, where they sell very cool stuff: nice books for the children, Sydney guides, Australian honey and jams, some art and crafts, postcards, etc. But the coolest without a shadow of doubt were the pet stick insect and the stick insect enclosure kit.
+There is a shop inside the Visitor Centre, where they sell very cool stuff: nice books for the children, Sydney guides, Australian honey and jams, some art and crafts, postcards, etc. But the coolest without a shadow of a doubt were the pet stick insect and the stick insect enclosure kit.

 Outside the Visitor Centre, there is a wildflower/native plants nursery too.
 For the plant enthusiast, you can spend hours reading the name tags of each plant.
 And of course, you can buy native plants here.